Ilda Mizzan

-Ilda Mizzan (1885 – June 1922) was an Italian irredentist and painter, best known for being interned at the hands of the Austrians during World War I and for being the wife of Italian historian Francesco Salata.
+Ilda Mizzan (1885 – June 1922) was an Italian irredentist and painter, best known for being interned at the hands of the Austrians during World War I and her consequential death, as well as for being the wife of Italian historian Francesco Salata.

-During World War I, Mizzan was apprehended and interned by the Austrians, along with her young daughter.
+During World War I, Mizzan was apprehended and interned by the Austrians, along with her young daughter, due to the anti-Austrian activities of her husband and fellow irredentist Francesco Salata.
 During her captivity she contracted tuberculosis and died of it a few years after the end of the war.

 Biography

 Ilda Mizzan was born in 1885 in Pisino, Istria, the daughter of a wealthy Triestine pharmacist.

 In 1902, Gabriele D'Annunzio visited Pisino, entering the city under a "pouring of flowers", let down by the population from the windows of the crowded houses, along with colored pieces of paper on which had been written wishes to the poet as well as the titles of his best-known books.
 As D'Annunzio expressed in a letter to his friend Francesco Salata, he was impressed by the civility of the Italian population living there.

 In Pisino, a homage, designed by Mizzan, was paid to D'Annunzio, and a banquet was offered to him.
 On this occasion, he became acquainted to Mizzan who, years later, would marry D'Annunzio's friend, historian and future senator Francesco Salata.
 The canteen in which the banquet was held was adorned with "tricolore flowers beautifully painted by Ilda Mizzan".
 D'Annunzio gave to Mizzan a copy of his Francesca da Rimini, dedicating it to her.

 On 9 September 1903, she celebrated her marriage to Salata, who was 9 years her senior, and would be his companion throughout his "irredentist period".
 She and Salata then moved together to Parenzo.
 After their move to the coastal town, their daughter, Maria, was born in 1911.